dougeby/IntuneDocs/intune/apps-add-android-for-work.md

     Any listed apps require new permissions and are not assigned until they are applied.

 Alternatively, you can configure Google Play to automatically reapprove app permissions on a per-app basis.

+## Additional Managed Google Play app reporting for Android Enterprise work profile devices

+For Managed Google Play apps deployed to Android Enterprise work profile devices, you can view the specific version number of the app installed on a device.
+This applies to required apps only.

 ## Working with a line-of-business app from the Managed Google Play store